zilliztech/zdoc/docs/tutorials/data-import/import-data-on-web-ui.md

 - Maximum file size: 512 MB for serverless clusters, 1 GB for dedicated clusters.
 For more information on cluster types, see [Select Cluster Plans](./select-zilliz-cloud-service-plans).

-- One JSON file can be uploaded per import.
+- Only one JSON file can be uploaded per import.

 ### Remote files{#remote-files}

 When importing data from remote files, consider the following based on the file format:

 - **JSON data**
-    Each import supports one JSON file, prohibiting simultaneous multiple JSON file uploads.
+    - Each import supports one JSON file, prohibiting simultaneous multiple JSON file uploads.

 - **NumPy data**
     - Allows uploading multiple files at once or organizing these files into a folder for batch uploading.